How-to guide

 Inputs: Value below cost floor.

-What the tool shows: Flags that no viable price exists as-is — a sourcing, mix, or model problem.
+What the tool shows: Flags that no viable price exists as-is.
+A sourcing, mix, or model problem.

 What to do: Rethink cost or segment before launching.